-ProUCL 4.0 provides 15 UCL computation methods for full data sets without any BDL observations; 5 are parametric and 10 are nonparametric methods.
+ProUCL 4.0 (and all its upgrades) provides 15 UCL computation methods for full data sets without any BDL observations; 5 are parametric and 10 are nonparametric methods.
 The nonparametric methods do not depend upon any assumptions about the data distributions.
 The five parametric UCL computation methods are: